shipinggs/processing-projection-graffiti/README.md

   2. `ControlP5`
   3. `oscP5`
 * Download & install [smoothboard](http://www.smoothboard.net/).
 This is only necessary if you want to do projection graffiti.
-* You would also need at least one Wiimote for projection graffiti.
+* You would also need at least one Wiimote and an [IR pen/spraycan](http://johnnylee.net/projects/wii/pen.jpg) for projection graffiti.

 Getting started
 -----